-The aim of this course is to support General Practice Nurses (GPNs) to develop critical enquiry in key components of general practice nursing.
-This includes the knowledge and skills required to deliver autonomous, safe and effective person-centred care to a variety of service users across the lifespan, through the development and management of nurse led clinics and through anticipatory preventative care which reflects public health priorities and long-term conditions.
+The aim of this course is to support General Practice Nurses (GPN) to appraise and develop key components required for general practice nursing.
+This will include the knowledge and skills of the GPN to be able to deliver autonomous, safe and effective person-centred care to a variety of service users across the lifespan, including nurse led clinics, anticipatory and preventative care, reflecting public health priorities and long-term conditions

-This course is designed to be taken over one academic year, in part-time mode.
+Language of instruction: English This course is designed to be taken over one academic year, in part-time mode.
 The course will consist of three modules.
 Two 30 credit modules will be taught over semesters one and two.
 Additionally, the two taught modules will be complimented with a work-based learning module which will be undertaken across semester one and two.
-The first module in semester one, NUS744, will provide students with key principles and knowledge required in general practice nursing, with a focus on the context of general practice nursing, health promotion, women's and men's health, communication and decision making when caring for the person with a long-term condition.
-The second module in semester two, NUS745, will build on this and examine wider aspects of the general practice nurse, including interpersonal skills, interprofessional working, innovation and leadership when delivering person-centred care for those living with a longterm condition.
-During the course students will also engage in 12 days (72 hours) of work-based learning and this will be captured as part of a non-credit bearing module, NUS746.
+The first module in semester one, NUS597, will provide students with key principles and knowledge required in general practice nursing, with a focus on the context of general practice nursing, health promotion, women's and men's health, communication and decision making when caring for the person with a long-term condition.
+The second module in semester two, NUS598, will build on this and examine wider aspects of the general practice nurse, including interpersonal skills, interprofessional working, innovation and leadership when delivering person-centred care for those living with a longterm condition.
+During the course students will also engage in 12 days (72 hours) of work-based learning and this will be captured as part of a non-credit bearing module, NUS599.
 Students will complete a portfolio that demonstrates how they have met the competencies outlined within the Career Pathway for General Practice Nursing Roles (NIPEC 2019).
-Details of the modules (Level 7) and corresponding credit values are provided below: NUS744 Integrating the Principles of General Practice Nursing 30 credits NUS745 Evaluating the Enhanced Role of the General Practice Nurse C 30 credits NUS746 GP Nursing Portfolio C I
+Details of the modules (Level 6) and corresponding credit values are provided below: NUS597 Key Concepts of General Practice Nursing 30 credits C NUS598 Enhancing the Role of the General Practice Nurse 30 credits C NUS599 GP Nursing portfolio C C - Compulsory

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.